-Revision Rationale for Revision 1.
-There should not be a limited focus on students with special needs in • The Governing Board's policy regarding the assessment of students the 2026 Framework.
-The Framework revision stated that approved with disabilities was stated and followed. accommodations for students with disabilities would continue to be • For example, texts are not read aloud to students on NAEP used in accordance with the Governing Board's policy on the testing Reading because this would violate the fundamental reading and reporting of students with disabilities. (see Chapter 1: Current assessment construct itself.
-I NAEP Reading Assessment in a Digital Environment; Chapter 3: Universal Design Elements (UDEs)).
+Rationale for Revision • The Governing Board's policy regarding the assessment of students with disabilities was stated and followed. • For example, texts are not read aloud to students on NAEP Reading because this would violate the fundamental reading assessment construct itself.